-There are twenty nine (29) HP TouchSmart all-in-one computers with 4 GB of RAM in this laboratory.
+There are twenty-nine (29) HP TouchSmart all-in-one computers with 4 GB of RAM in this laboratory.
 The computers provide enhanced multi-application performance.
 All computers are networked and have internet access.
-One computer is for instructor which is connected to projector.
+Another computer is for instructor, which is connected to the projector.

-Microsoft Windows 7 professional is the operating system with Microsoft Office 2010 as the main packages.
+Microsoft Windows 7 Professional is the operating system with Microsoft Office 2016 Professional as the main packages.